BriFuture/MyTranslation/source/civ5_Modders_Guide_part1.md

 ### What is Modding?
 Modding is a slang expression for modifying hardware or software to do something different than the designer intended.
 Firaxis developed Civilization V (and earlier versions) with modders in mind.
 A mod could be as simple as tweaking the costs of some units and buildings, changing the AI so that it plays differently or adding a new civilizaiton to the game.
 Or it could be as complex as a total conversion mod that creates a new game on the Civilization engine.

 This document was written to help modders get a jump start on modding Civilization V by helping to communicate what's possible, learn the technical issues and get modders as quickly as possible from coming up with a mod idea, to publishing their own mod.
-Although this document covers a wide range of mod concepts, it doesn;t cover evething that can be done with Civ5.
+Although this document covers a wide range of mod concepts, it doesn't cover evething that can be done with Civ5.
 In particular source code mods and 3d art changes aren't covered in this document.

 ### What has changed since Civilization IV?